marrow/mongo/guide/fields.md

 # Fields

 Included with Marrow Mongo are field types covering all core types supported by MongoDB.
 A class model is used to define new field types, with a large amount of functionality provided by the base `Field` class itself.

+{% method -%}
 This base class is directly usable where the underlying field type is dynamic or not known prior to access.

 The `Field` class is a subclass of Marrow Schema's `Attribute` and all field instances applicable to a given `Document` class or instnace are accessible using the ordered dictionary `__fields__`.

-## Field

 ```python
 from marrow.mongo import Field
 ```

-### Name Mapping
+## Name Mapping

 {% method -%}
 In general, basic fields accept one positional parameter: the name of the field to store data against within MongoDB.
 In the following example any attempt to read or write to the `field` attriute of a `MyDocument` instance will instead retrieve data from the backing document using the key `name`.
 If no name is specified explicitly the name of the attribute the field is assigned to is used by default.